skkallayath/wordle-solver-js/README.md

 # Wordle Solver (JavaScript)

 A tool to help you win the wordle game.
-This tool provides a best guess word and a set of candidate words for each step .
-You are still the player and its your call to choose which word you want to enter.
+This tool provides a best guess word and a set of candidate words for each step.
+Can be used in both hard mode and non-hard modes.
+You can always choose which word you want to enter.

 ### Setup